lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * `PERSON_INDEX ` must be a positive integer within the bounds of person list.
 * `LOWER_BOUND_PRICE` and `UPPER_BOUND_PRICE` must be a non-negative number with up to 2 decimal places.
 If no value is given for a price, the price will be unbounded.
-* `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* `TAG` and `NEW_TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-Format: `addPreference PERSON_INDEX lbp/LOWER_BOUND_PRICE ubp/UPPER_BOUND_PRICE [t/TAG]... [nt/NEW_TAG]...`
+* `TAG` tag cannot be blank and must already exist.
+* `NEW_TAG` tag cannot be blank and must not already exist.

 Example:
 * `addPreference 2 lbp/300000 ubp/600000 t/quiet t/pet-friendly nt/family-friendly nt/spacious`